khadni/MVP-AutomatedPortfolioManager/README.md

 1. Create a new Custom logic upkeep with a starting balance of 5 testnet LINK. **Note**: You can find your deployed `AutomatedPortfolioManager` contract address in `output/deployedPortfolioManager.json`.

-1. Configure your contract so only the upkeep contract can call the `performUpkeep` function.
+1. Configure your contract so only the upkeep contract (and your admin account, which deployed the contract) can call the `performUpkeep` function.
 This security measure is important to prevent anyone from calling several times `performUpkeep` and draining your Automation balance.

    - Go to [Etherscan](https://sepolia.etherscan.io).
    - Enter your `AutomatedPortfolioManager` contract address in the search bar. **Note**: This address is available in `output/deployedPortfolioManager.json`.
    - Select the `Contract` section, then click on the `Write Contract` tab.
-   - Connect your admin wallet, which is the wallet used to deploy the contract.
+   - Connect your admin account, which is the wallet you used to deploy the contract.
    - In the function inputs, enter the `Forwarder address` into the `setAutomationUpkeepForwarderContract` function. **Note**: You can find the `Forwarder address` in the Details section of your upkeep in the [Automation UI](https://automation.chain.link/).